AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/components/templates.md

    For details on how a template author enables a template, see [Creating Page Templates](/help/sites-cloud/authoring/features/templates.md#enabling-and-allowing-a-template-template-author).

-   For technical deatils on enabling a template, see [Enabling and Allowing a Template for Us](#enabling-and-allowing-a-template-for-use)e in this document
+   For technical details on enabling a template, see [Enabling and Allowing a Template for Us](#enabling-and-allowing-a-template-for-use)e in this document

 1. Use it to create content pages.